autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/launch-autoware/vehicle/index.md

     if we define an argument at the top-level launch, it will override the value on lower-level launches.

-We don't have many modification options here, but you can disable vehicle_interface launching.
+We don't have many modification options in the vehicle launching files (as the parameters are included in the vehicle_launch repository), but you can choose to disable the vehicle_interface launch.
-For example,
-if you want
-to run robot_state_publisher but not `vehicle_interface` you can run autoware with the following command line arguments:
+For instance, if you want to run robot_state_publisher but not vehicle_interface, you can launch Autoware with the following command line arguments:

 ```bash
 ros2 launch autoware_launch autoware.launch.xml ... launch_vehicle_interface:=false ...